ozge-demir/Transition-Based-Dependency-Parsing/README.md

 # Koç University Dependency Parser

 In our engineering senior project, me (Özge Demir) and my senior project teammate Cansın Sapmaz are contributing to our university's dependency parser implementation.
-Further explanation is excerpted from our project advisor [Ömer Kırnap](https://github.com/kirnap/) repository .
+Further explanation is excerpted from our project advisor [Ömer Kırnap](https://github.com/kirnap/) repository.
+Also, overall this project is still participant of [Conll18 Shared Task](http://universaldependencies.org/conll18/).

 Dependency parser implementation used by [Koç University](https://www.ku.edu.tr) team in [Conll17 shared task](http://universaldependencies.org/conll17/).
 Our team ranked 7th as posted in the [results](http://universaldependencies.org/conll17/results.html).